Galygious/Lore-Flow/README.md

 ---

 ## **🔹 Next Development Milestones**
-Since LoreFlow is in early development, we are focusing on **building the foundation first.**
+Since LoreFlow is in early development, I am focusing on **building the foundation first.**

 🔹 **Initialize the GitHub Repo & Codebase** – Set up the Wails project.
 🔹 **Build the `.ltt` Template Editor** – First working feature.